New Zealand Royal Honours Nomination Guidelines

 It is not appropriate to nominate yourself for a New Zealand Royal Honour, and such nominations will not be considered.

 SUBMITTING THE NOMINATION

-There is no deadline for the receipt of nomination forms, but their consideration is likely to take at least six months.
+Nomination forms are accepted throughout the year, but the processing and consideration of nominations is likely to take at least six months prior to the announcement of an honours list at Queen's Birthday or New Year.
 Nominations have now closed for the Queen's Birthday Honours List 2015.
 You will receive a letter from the Honours Unit letting you know we have received your nomination, and informing you of the list for which your nominee will be considered.